MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/data-structures.md

 \end{align}
 $$

-The second type of oracle used in phase estimation is the continuous query oracle, represented by the <xref:Microsoft.Quantum.Oracles.ContinuousOracle>.
+The second type of oracle used in phase estimation is the continuous query oracle, represented by the [ContinuousOracle](xref:Microsoft.Quantum.Oracles.ContinuousOracle) user defined type.
 A continuous query oracle for phase estimation takes the form $U(t)$, where $t$ is a classically known real number.
 If you let $U$ be a fixed unitary, then the continuous query oracle takes the form $U(t) = U^t$.
 This allows you to query matrices such as $\sqrt{U}$, which could not be implemented directly in the discrete query model.